 - 8.1.
 Unda Consulting Limited have been appointed by Stag Construction Services Ltd to undertake a Flood Risk Assessment for the proposed development at 9 Station Parade, Tarring Road, West Sussex, BN11 4SS.
 The purpose of the study is to support a planning application for the proposed development. - 8.2.
 The site comprises of a two storey building.
 The ground floor is a commercial entity.
 A residential unit is situated on the first floor.
 The site also has an associated parking area towards the rear. - 8.3.
 The proposed application is for the construction of a new single residential unit. - 8.4.
 No increase to impermeable area is proposed as part of this development. - 8.5.
 The existing site usage is classified as "less vulnerable" on the ground floor (shop) and "more vulnerable" on the first floor (residential unit).
 Post development, the site will be classified as "more vulnerable" (residential), as the application is for the construction of a new single residential unit.
 Accordingly, it is considered that the vulnerability of the site as a whole will increase post development. - 8.6.
 The site is located within Flood Zone 1 (Low Probability), which means it is defined as land having a less than 1 in 1,000 annual probability of river or sea flooding. - 8.7.
 The English channel is approximately 1.3km south of the site. - 8.8.
 According to EA data, there are no Flood Storage Areas located in close proximity to the site. - 8.9.
 According to the EA, there are no formal raised flood defences owned or operated by the EA protecting the site. - 8.10.
 The EA Risk of Flooding from Surface Water Map suggests that risk at the site appears to be "High" chance for the present day and between 2040 - 2060. - 8.11.
-The site is partially within the "Low" chance of having 0.2m and 0.3m of surface water at any given year at present day.
-The area of the proposed residential unit is partially within both extents. - 8.12.
-The site is entirely outside of the "Low" chance of having 0.6m, 0.9m and 1.2m of surface water flooding at any given year during the present day. - 8.13.
-The site is partially within the "Medium" and "Low" chance of having 0.2m of surface water between 2040 - 2060.. - 8.14.
-The site is partially within the "Low" chance of having 0.3m of surface water between 2040 - 2060. - 8.15.
-The site is entirely outside of the "Low" chance of having 0.6m, 0.9m and 1.2m of surface water flooding at any given year between 2040 - 2060. - 8.16.
-No information has been provided to suggest that the site itself has previously been affected by flooding from groundwater, sewer surcharge or reservoirs. - 8.17.
-The EA hold no records of historic flooding having affected the site or surrounding area.
+The site is partially within the "Low" chance of having 0.2m and 0.3m of surface water at any given year between 2040-2060.
+The proposed residential development is shown to be outside of areas reaching or exceeding 0.3m between 2040-2060. - 8.12.
+The site is entirely outside of the "Low" chance of having 0.6m, 0.9m and 1.2m of surface water flooding in any given year. - 8.13.
+It should be noted that surface water flood data for the 1:100 year + appropriate climate change event for planning (up to 2125), is not provided within the EA surface water data set.
+Communication with WSP at Adur and Worthing Councils has confirmed that an appropriate substitute for the 1:100yr+CC for planning event, is to use the 1:1000 year for 2040-2060 (Low) event. - 8.14.
+As such, the proposed residential development is shown to have a maximum flood depth of 0.2m for the 1:100yr+CC for planning event (Low). - 8.15.
+The applicant has agreed to raise the finished floor level (FFL) of the residential unit by 425mm above ground level.
+Additionally, the FFL of the bedroom will be raised by a further 15mm, resulting in a total elevation of 440mm above ground level for the bedroom. - 8.16.
+The development will utilise floodable voids of 200mm to ensure there is no displacement of surface water by the proposal for the 1:100 year plus climate change for planning event (Low).